DMU-XMU/PSR-MCTS-Offline/README.md

 -----------------------------
 * USAGE
 -----------------------------
-1. Find the corresponding environment
+1. Find the corresponding environment.

-3.Execute
+2.Execut.

   mkdir out

   mkdir build

   cd build

-  cmake ..(may need to be executed twice) make
+  cmake ..(may need to be executed twice)

+  make

 Some combination of parameters might fail without warning, you have to know what you are doing...